EmeraldInteractive/Raptor.Racing/README.md

 ### Raptor Racing ###

 * A racing game where the players control raptors, run super fast, and platform into new areas.
+The goal of the game is to catch your prey before your opponents do.
+Will you survive?
 * Version Alpha 0.0.1

 ### How do I get set up? ###